 I work on about 10-20 books each year.
 That doesn't mean I write 10-20 each year; many are started in one year and finished in another year so they get counted twice.

 Spam fritter and chips — how school dinners looked in the 1970s

 Writing in a café in Venice, Italy: sleek body and copious beer?

 When not writing, I hang out in cafés, visit museums and galleries, listen to opera and go to Berlin.
 OK, that’s not really true.
 That's what I would like to do.
 In reality, I run around trying to stem the tide of rising stuff, and beat the wolf from the door with a large stick.

 Unlike most children's writers I rarely do school visits.
 I sometimes give talks at conferences and that kind of thing where I can talk to grown-ups.
 I've nothing against children.
 I like them.
 But if you do school visits, don't you have to eat school dinners?
 I hate those.

-I'm on the Management Committee of the Society of Authors, which takes up a bit of time.
+Until recently, I was on the Management Committee of the Society of Authors, which took up a bit of time.

 And then there is fun time — the "paperhat hours", as the poet Dannie Abse called them.
 Sometimes I go to the cinema, the theatre or the opera.
 Often I spend happy time seeing friends and family.
 Many of my friends are also writers and sometimes we meet in cafes and do a bit of writing together — that's really combining paperhat hours and work hours, so it's like working in a paper hat.

 I do actually go to galleries and museums.
 I like to travel, especially by train in Europe, and hunt for fossils.
-I like to swim in the sea (if it's warm enough – so not in England!) and see my daughters, Small B who is amidwife and Big B who is an evolutionary biologist in Berlin.
-I spend a lot of time with my grand-daughter, Micro B. I used to play the saxophone, and think I should do that again.
+I like to swim in the sea (if it's warm enough — so not in England!) and see my daughters, Small B who is a midwife and Big B who is an evolutionary biologist in Berlin.
+I spend a lot of time with my grand-daughter, Micro B, and her brother Nano B. I used to play the saxophone, and think I should do that again.